1 877 9 LAVISH

 Watch the Big Game in Las Vegas

-The Big Game takes place in New Orleans this year, but there are plenty of ways to watch the Big Game in Vegas too.
+The Big Game takes place in San Francisco this year, but there are plenty of ways to watch the Big Game in Vegas too.
 Some of the best viewing parties will be Downtown on Fremont Street.
 Circa will have select VIP seating at the world's largest sportsbook and a massive bash at Stadium Swim, a rooftop pool that's heated year-round with a 135-foot-wide video wall.
 The D hotel is bringing back its popular "man caves" for watching the Big Game.
 You can also watch the "Biggest Big Game Bash" at the Downtown Las Vegas Events Center.
 Find time to place a bet at one of the many sportsbooks on the Strip.

 Visit the Mob Museum Las Vegas

-The Mob Museum celebrates 13 years in operation with free admission all day long on February 14 (which happens to also be the anniversary of the St. Valentine's Day Massacre).
+The Mob Museum celebrates 14 years in operation with free admission all day long on February 14 (which happens to also be the anniversary of the St. Valentine's Day Massacre).
 Call 702-229-2734 to inquire about availability.

 See a Comedian in Las Vegas